willneedit/Sceelix_Extensions/README.md

 This is particularly useful if you have a texture containing a set of different images and the face of the mesh should display only one of them rather than all of them.
 Most common example would be a texture containing a whole charset and picking out specific letters.

+### Mesh Boolean

+Perform boolean operations (Intersection, Union or Difference) of two meshes, an extension of the Boolean operation in Sceelix for 3D meshes, not just coplanar faces.
+Useful to produce cutouts or combination of meshes.
+Input meshes' normals can be flipped as the 'negation' before or after of the intended operation, or to treat the meshes as 'outside' or 'inside'.

 ### Unity Entity Group Create

 An amalgamation of "Actor Group" and "Unity Entity Create".
 Groups several actors (including other Unity Entities and Groups) together and decorates them with a meaningful name and attributes as seen in "Unity Entity Create"